bchh325/trading-site/README.md

 * Add additional API Gateway routes for stock ticker verification

-[^1]: New approach was made for the Finnhub Stock Market API requests.<br> Key was gathered from Secrets Manager and requests/responses were handled from<br> Lambda function instead using Axios as a Lambda layer.
+[^1]: New approach was made for the Finnhub Stock Market API requests.<br> API Key was gathered from Secrets Manager and requests/responses were handled from<br> Lambda function instead using Axios as its Lambda layer.